Armagh, Northern Ireland

 Students and faculty will be housed at the Armagh City International Youth Hostel.
 Kitchen facilities and some communal meals are provided.

-Students should bring a personal computer capable of connecting to the internet.
+All students should bring a personal computer capable of connecting to the internet.
 Students should have a full and current version of Microsoft Word installed on their computer.
 Each student should also bring a digital camera or other device capable of taking quality, downloadable photos as well as a 2 to 4 gb thumb drive for transferring work.
 Other equipment may be outlined in the course syllabus for each section.

 Students studying abroad for the summer term have limited financial aid options.
 Check with your school’s financial aid office to find out if assistance is available.
 More information on financial aid is available here.

-Students must fill out the online application and submit the names of two references as well as a copy of college transcripts (unofficial okay), along with a $500 deposit.
+Students must fill out the online application and submit the names of two references as well as a copy of your college transcripts (unofficial okay), along with a $500 deposit.
 Deposits will be refunded only if a student is not accepted into the program.
 You must paste into the application writing sample for diagnostic and placement purposes.

 For more information, fill out our contact form.